 Conclusion:

-The Execute phase is where strategic planning meets real-world implementation.
+The Execute phase is when strategic planning meets real-world implementation.
 By focusing on minimizing disruptions, maximizing success, increasing buy-in, and reducing risk, HR leaders can ensure that the transformation’s initial launch is successful.
-The next step will focus on how to Embed the changes into the organization for sustainable success.
+The next step, Embed, will focus on how to integrate the changes into the organization for sustainable success.

 An organization run by AI is not a futuristic concept.
 Such technology is already a part of many workplaces and will continue to shape the labor market and HR.
 Here's how employers and employees can successfully manage generative AI and other AI-powered systems.